ansible-network/vyos/docs/config_manager/get.md

 ## How to add additional parsers

-The configuration facts are returned by this function are parsed using the parsers in the `parser_templates/config' folder.
+The configuration facts returned by this function are parsed using the parsers in the `parser_templates/config` folder.
 To add a new parser, simply create a PR and add the new parser to the folder.
 Once merged, the `config_manager/get` function will automatically use the new parser.